AckeeScreenshoter/iOS.Client/README.md

 ## User guide

-To use Ass just **take a screenshot** or **stop a video inside** your debug application.
+To use Ass just **take a screenshot** or **stop a video inside** the tested application.
-After one of these actions is detected the user is taken straight to AssApp.
+After one of these actions is detected the user is taken straight to ASS App.
 In case of a **screenshot** the user can edit the image through the small window that appears in the bottom left corner of the screen.
-It is also possible to edit the photo in the Gallery and return back to AssApp.
-When finished just tap send and your screenshot or records appears in [Ass on the web](https://ass-ee.firebaseapp.com/)
+It is also possible to edit the photo in the Gallery and return back to ASSApp.
+When finished just tap send and your screenshot or records appears on the specified backend.